 Below is a menu of the transportation services we offer.

-DESMAN Associates have performed Traffic Impact Studies for a wide variety of clients, including: hospitals, universities, retail centers, hotels, office complexes, mixed-use developments, event centers, a variety of commercial land uses, and rural and urban cities.
+DESMAN have performed Traffic Impact Studies for a wide variety of clients, including: hospitals, universities, retail centers, hotels, office complexes, mixed-use developments, event centers, a variety of commercial land uses, and rural and urban cities.
 These studies have been conducted for municipalities, authorities, institutions and developers throughout the U.S. and internationally.
 Each study is unique, in that an existing and future traffic model is developed based on existing traffic volumes, projected traffic growth, transit options and usage, and the context of the environment.
 We use the latest traffic engineering tools, engineering practices, methodologies and reference materials in our analysis and have experience working with reviewing public agencies to ensure that the traffic study meets applicable local guidelines.
 The goal of each study is to develop, if needed, realistic traffic improvements that minimize cost, adequately support existing and future traffic volumes and create a safe environment for both pedestrians and drivers.

 For examples of Traffic Impact Studies, click here.